remlapmot/remlapmot.r-universe.dev/README.md

 To install binary R packages from my R-universe, include the relevant URL in your `repos` list as shown below (or set the `repos` option using `options(repos = c(...)))`.

-### Windows and Intel Macs
+### Windows and Macs

-For Windows and Intel Mac users the installation code to obtain a binary version of **knitexercise** is
+For Windows and Mac users (for both Intel Macs and Apple silicon Macs) the installation code to obtain a binary version of **knitexercise** is

 ```r
 # Installation code for Windows and Intel Mac users